iBz-04/offeline/README.md

 <h1 align="center">
-  OmniBot
+  Offeline
 </h1>

-**OMNIBOT** IS a private AI that uses WebGPU to run LLMs natively & privately in your browser, bringing you in-browser AI experience.
+**Offeline** IS a private AI that uses WebGPU to run LLMs natively & privately in your browser, bringing you in-browser AI experience.

 # Features